-There are two modes of operation for the parallel bus: 1) the 10-bit (TBI) mode and 2) 5-bit (DDR) mode.
-When in TBI mode, there are two user-selectable clock modes that are controlled by the RBCMODE terminal: 1) full-rate clock on RBC0 and 2) half-rate clocks on RBC0 and RBC1.
-When in the DDR mode, only a full-rate clock is available on RBC0; see Table 1.
+There are two modes of operation for the parallel busses.
+1)The 10-bit (TBI) mode and 2) 5-bit (DDR) mode.
+When in TBI mode, there are two user-selectable clock modes that are controlled by the RBCMODE terminal.
+1) Full-rate clock on RBC0 and 2) Half-rate clocks on RBC0 and RBC1.
+When in the DDR mode, only a full-rate clock is available on RBC0; refer to Table 1.